Pharmacist Tool

 Step 6: Check expiration after opening

-Review the insulin expiration chart.
+Review the insulin expiration guide.

 Example Tresiba days supply calculation